 In order for an activity on a Website to qualify as a science WBI, it must meet all 6 of the criteria in this section.
+These criteria are presented on a single page in the Appendix of this manual.

-Criterion #1: A WBI must contain at least the first three essential features of classroom inquiry described in Inquiry and the National Science Education Standards (Olson & Loucks-Horsley, 2000), as modified to address the possibility of conclusions rather than explanations (Trowbridge, Bybee, and Powell, 2000):
+Criterion #1: A WBI must contain at least the first three essential features of classroom inquiry described in Inquiry and the National Science Education Standards (National Research Council, 2000), as modified to address the possibility of conclusions rather than explanations (Trowbridge, Bybee, and Powell, 2000):